 Reminding of a yacht battling the currents around Drakes Passage Indra’s Net has an fascinating isolation tossing against towering waves as the music steels itself against a world in opposition and the ears can’t help but lock on to the titanic struggle.
 The quartet utilise sharply strung damped guitars to provide strings which cleave the ears like a cheese wire and the audience transfixes on a bobbing cork that no-matter what is thrown at it, will sail onwards.

 There is a sublime beauty to the compositions which combine a frailty with a steely determinism as the percussion minds me of a deep-set keel forcing a buoyancy and momentum despite the darkness over which Indra’s Net gallantly sails, a vocal stretching the chords tops the mast like a bosun, confident of direction, whilst peering through the mist.
 For the very vagaries of the concepts, combining frail edifices with a rudder that is steadfastly set on a course to follow, so the mind just becomes a supporter of the underdog battling the odds and it works for its very imagery.

 Did you get the impression that I liked Indra’s Net?
 You should – and this exactly the sort of band who make my life a joy, thank you guys and keep doing what you do.

 social media page

-Join Emerging Indie Bands on Facebook for more of the newest bands from around the world.
+Join Emerging Indie Bands on Tumblr for more of the best developing bands from around the world.

-Join Emerging Indie Bands on Facebook for more of the most ethereal music from across the world.
+Join Emerging Indie Bands on Google+ for more alt-rock from around the world.

 *Purchases made through the iTunes link will result in Emerging Indie Bands earning a commission.

-Join Emerging Indie Bands on Tumblr for more of the best in the underground.
+Join Emerging Indie Bands on Google+ for more new-wave.

-Join Emerging Indie Bands on Google+ for more acerbic sounds from across the world
+Join Emerging Indie Bands on Google+ for more alt-rock.